 When I discovered that a planned long weekend trip to Namibia coincided with the national marathon championships, it seemed wholly logical to run 26 miles through the desert without any specific training.
 What an excellent idea.
 Continue reading Namibia: Sun+Run=Fun ?

 Most people take two days to go up and down Toubkal, staying in a refuge part way up before an early morning bid for the summit.
 I didn’t have two days as I was working on Friday, and had a flight to Johannesburg on Sunday.
 Nor was I equipped for a snowy 4,167m peak.
+But it seemed a shame not to give it a try given its proximity.
 Continue reading Work and Play in Morocco

 The roof of the cave is cold and smooth against one half of my face, in stark contrast with the rough mixture of clay and sand pushing against the other side.
 My body is in fact the only thing separating the two.
 Continue reading South Africa Update: One month in